intralotbr/_docs/api-keno-revenda.md

 ### /draws
 - Available for All

-This endpoint will retrieve details about a specific draw or the last 10 draws.
+This endpoint will retrieve details about draws results.

 **Expected Variables**
-- draw : *(optional)* An integer, if informed will show the result for that draw
+- draw : *(optional)* A single integer representing a Draw number.
+If not sent will return the latest 10.

 **Sample Request**
 ```json